SamAllen06/lake_temp_work/documentation/working_with_docker_image/basic_linux.md

 And say that we are in the directory "/home/turt/".
 One way to write a local path is to just type a path from your current directory.
 We can access the path "/home/turt/cool-stuff/" from our current directory with the path "cool-stuff/".
-Additionally, "." acts as a placeholder for your current directory, so an equivilant local path would be "./cool-stuff/".
+Additionally, "." acts as a placeholder for your current directory, so an equivalent local path would be "./cool-stuff/".

 However, what if we want to go to a parent directory?
 We can do that too, using "..". ".." represents the parent directory of our current directory, so, if we are in "/home/turt/cool-stuff/" and we want to access the directory "/home/turt/fancy-files",